A hierarchy on non-archimedean Polish groups admitting a compatible complete left-invariant metric: Properties of the hierarchy

-(2) If $G$ is L-$\alpha$-CLI, since each $G^i$ is topologically isomorphic to a closed subgroup of $G$, we have $G^i$ is L-$\alpha$-CLI too.
+(2) Assume $G$ is L-$\alpha$-CLI.
+Since each $G^i$ is topologically isomorphic to a closed subgroup of $G$, we can see $G^i$ is L-$\alpha$-CLI too.
 Moreover, by Theorem~\ref{locally}, there is an open subgroup $H$ of $G$ which is $\alpha$-CLI.
-And hence there is some $n<\omega$ such that $G_n$ is a clopen subgroup of $H$, thus is $\alpha$-CLI too.
-By (1), for all $i\ge n$, $G^i$ is $\alpha$-CLI.
+Hence, $G_n$ is a clopen subgroup of $H$ for some $n<\omega$, from which we can see this $G_n$ is also $\alpha$-CLI.
+Now by (1), we conclude that for all $i\ge n$, $G^i$ is $\alpha$-CLI.